This simple mulled wine recipe makes a delicious warm cocktail. It's perfect for a holiday party or those cold winter evenings.

-- In a large pot combine the water, sugar, orange peel and juice, lemon peel and spices.
-Bring to a boil and keep it boiling for about 6-8 minutes until reduced by half.Lower the heat.
+- In a large saucepan, combine the water, cinnamon, cloves, star anise, and sugar.
+Bring to a simmer and keep it simmering for about 8-10 minutes to let the flavors infuse in the water.

-- Strain mulled wine into a serving jug or serve straight from the pot and use a ladle.
-Pour into glasses and add some sliced orange for garnish.
+- Strain the mulled wine through a fine sieve into a serving jug, or serve straight from the pot and use a ladle.
+Pour into glasses and add sliced orange for garnish.

 - Store - To store the mulled wine, let it cool completely, then pour it into an airtight container and refrigerate it for up to 3 days.
 It can be reheated on the stove on low heat, or in a slow cooker on 'Low' until warmed through.